Samsung Galaxy S8: Keyboard Cover

 The Samsung Galaxy S8 Keyboard Cover is an accessory for the 2017 smartphone Samsung Galaxy S8 and S8+.
 It released in early 2017 priced at $59.99, The biggest criticism of the Keyboard Cover was the navigation buttons switching to default everytime you use the case.
 The keyboard is also default to QWERTY Keyboard.

-The Keyboard Cover does not use Bluetooth, meaning it doesn't drain Battery Life.
-When you equip the Keyboard Cover, the screen shrinks, but the word prediction is still available from the screen.
-In March 2017, the Samsung DeX station, official Samsung QI wireless charger, and the Keyboard cover got leaked.
+The Keyboard Cover does not use Bluetooth, saving battery life.
+With the Keyboard Cover installed, the visible portion of the screen shrinks, but the word prediction is still available from the screen.
+In March 2017, details of the Samsung DeX station, official Samsung QI wireless charger, and the Keyboard Cover were leaked.

 Background

 The S8 and S8+ were one of the very few phone models on the market that offered built-in support for a physical keyboard, thus competing for a market held almost exclusively by BlackBerry at the time.
-For these models, Samsung offered a specialty plastic case which featured a clip-on QWERTY keyboard that could be removed or added by the user at-will.
+For these models, Samsung offered a specialty plastic case which featured a clip-on QWERTY keyboard that could be removed or added by the user at will.
 While not in use, the keyboard could be clipped to the back of the case.
-When in-use, the OS detected the keyboard and adjusted the screen size and proportions accordingly, so that other software could be used normally.
+When in use, the OS detected the keyboard and adjusted the screen size and proportions accordingly, so that other software could be used normally.
 The keyboard model was EJ-CG950BBEGWW for the S8 and EJ-CG955BBEGWW for the S8+.

 The Galaxy S8 is one of the first smartphones to support Bluetooth 5, supporting new capabilities such as connecting two wireless headphones to the device at once.
 It is also bundled with Harman AKG earbuds.
 Both smartphones have improved satellite navigation over the predecessors by including Galileo receivers.